gillius/jfxutils/README.md

 -----------

 * Panning ability on graphs
-* Default widget panel with buttons to switch between zooming and panning and reset graph's zoom to default
+* (Maybe) Default widget panel with buttons to switch between zooming and panning and reset graph's zoom to default

 Building
 --------